Riley Center Community Office Drop-In Hours

 Founded in 1983, the Riley Center offers safe and confidential comprehensive services to survivors of domestic violence, mothers and children, from the point of crisis to achievement of self-sufficiency.

 In addition to providing food and shelter, Rosalie House offers other means of support for residents.
 This includes safety planning, individual counseling, support groups, case management, parenting groups, legal assistance, employment/education referrals, and housing search assistance.
 We strive to assist 100% of our residents in securing safe, supportive housing upon their departure from the shelter.

-Our 31 bed transitional housing program – provides women and their children a chance to stay up to fifteen months.
+Our 31 bed transitional housing program – provides women and their children a chance to stay up to twelve months.
 At Brennan House, women have the opportunity to continue their healing process with ongoing support and focus on making concrete steps towards obtaining emotional and financial self-sufficiency.